-Every foreigner who is not a citizen of a country with which the Republic of Poland has concluded an agreement on the abolition of the visa obligation-must apply for a visa in advance in order to enter the territory of the Republic of Poland.
+Every foreigner who is not a citizen of a country with which the Republic of Poland has concluded an agreement on the abolition of the visa obligation must apply for a visa in advance in order to enter the territory of the Republic of Poland.
 The Polish Consuls are authorized to issue visas outside the territory of the Republic of Poland.
-The visa you will apply for [ as a student to be ] permit a foreigner to stay in Poland no longer than 6 months within a period of 12 months.
+The visa you will apply for, permit a foreigner to stay in Poland no longer than 6 months within a period of 12 months.

-EU CitizensAll citizens of the EU and European Free Trade Association-EFTA can across the Polish border on the basis of a valid ID.
-A stay longer than three months should be legalised by a permission for Temporary Residence (Temporary Residence Card), issued by the local Voivodship Office.
+EU CitizensAll citizens of the EU and European Free Trade Association (EFTA) can cross the Polish border on the basis of a valid ID.
+A stay longer than three months should be legalized by the permission for Temporary Residence (Temporary Residence Card), issued by the local Voivodship Office.

 If a student has two passports, and one of them is Polish, a student should enter and exit Poland on a Polish passport.
 In this situation student dose not need to have a visa.